 - In Sengoku Otome, everyone is trapped by ghost samurai and not allowed to leave until they tell the ghosts 100 scary stories.
 When they are done, they find Mitsuhide, who had been freaking out the whole time, had passed out and wet herself.
 She embarrassingly carries her wet pants on a large stick when they leave.

-- In the old manga Cannon God Exaxxion (pictured abovenote ), a female Riofaldian guard is so deeply frightened by Hoichi's Mother's powers that she makes an embarrassingly huge yellow puddle on the floor.
+- In Chapter 14 of the old manga Cannon God Exaxxion (pictured above), a female Riofaldian guard is so deeply frightened by Reiko's powers that she makes an embarrassingly huge yellow puddle on the floor.

 - In the second chapter of Magical Girl Apocalypse, we see after Tsukune leaves her hiding place that she's wet herself in fright of the invasion of monstrous magical girls and the Zombie Apocalypse they bring with them.
 It's not brought up after, but she doesn't actually get a chance to change until the seventh chapter.